D.C. police investigating attack on pro-Trump activist, others near White House

 Dustin Sternbeck, the police department’s top spokesman, issued a statement later Wednesday saying, “The incident remains under investigation, and MPD cannot verify any specific affiliation of the suspects.”

-D.C. police Chief Peter Newsham, speaking at D.C.
+D.C.
+Police Chief Peter Newsham, speaking at D.C.
 Mayor Muriel E. Bowser’s (D) regular news conference, said the earlier information provided by the lieutenant “was preliminary in nature.”
 He said that after further investigation, police do not know whether the assailants are a part of any group.

-“We don’t have a motive at this point,” Newsham said, noting demonstrations Tuesday night were largely peaceful, with only a handful of arrests, one involving an assault with a baseball bat.
+“We don’t have a motive at this point,” Newsham said, noting that demonstrations Tuesday night were largely peaceful, with only a handful of arrests, one involving an assault with a baseball bat.

-Beatty, who is 29 years old and from New Jersey, runs an evangelical street ministry called At the Well and has been in the District for several days.
+Beatty, who is 29 and from New Jersey, runs an evangelical street ministry called At the Well and has been in the District for several days.
 Last week, The Post reported that she had been ripping up signs she and others had torn from a fence that became a Black Lives Matter memorial between the White House and Black Lives Matter Plaza.
 Beatty, who is an antiabortion activist, had come to celebrate the confirmation of Supreme Court Justice Amy Coney Barrett.

 In an earlier Instagram post, Beatty said she had been at Harry’s bar with members of the Proud Boys on Tuesday night or early Wednesday.